Currencies Direct

 2 Strategy

-This stage was about exploration and discovery, so I compared seven case studies, fully covering the analysis of the mobile app experience.
-I even created the presentation below to better explain the assumptions that would be validated later.
+This stage focused on exploration and discovery.
+I analyzed seven case studies, covering the full mobile app experience, and created the presentation below to clearly outline the assumptions that would later be validated.

-This task was focused on transferring pounds via a bank transfer to euros to new recipient, opening an account with TorFX, Moneycorp, WorldFirst, OFX, Wise, and Revolut to document the user flow step by step.
-I finally highlighted the strongest competitor through a comparison table along with some UX tips.
+The task involved sending pounds via bank transfer to euros for a new recipient.
+I opened accounts with TorFX, Moneycorp, WorldFirst, OFX, Wise, and Revolut to document each user flow step by step.
+Finally, I identified the strongest competitor and summarized the findings in a comparison table, along with UX tips.

 🔎 Analysis